Asymptotic Expansion for Expanding Spherical Averages in Real Rank One: Introduction

-The main topic of this paper is to discuss the asymptotic expansion of such average $I(t,f,\varphi)(x)$ as $t\to \infty$.
-In the following discussion, expanding orbits means the orbits expand under the action of one-parameter geodesic flow.
+Those type of averages are closely related to classical problems on the distribution of expanding orbits in homogeneous spaces.
 Early proofs often relied on Margulis’ thickening trick combined with mixing of the geodesic flow~\cite{Margulis2004}.
-Later Eskin and McMullen proved effective equidistribution of certain symmetric-subgroup orbits in hyperbolic spaces by exploiting the decay of matrix coefficients~\cite{EskinMcMullenmixingcouting}.
-The thickening method introduces an unavoidable error from shrinking the tube, so it cannot yield the sharp error estimate for the original orbit.
+Later Eskin and McMullen~\cite{EskinMcMullenmixingcouting} proved equidistribution of certain symmetric-subgroup orbits in hyperbolic spaces by exploiting the decay of matrix coefficients.
+The thickening method introduces an unavoidable error, so it cannot yield the sharp error estimate for the original orbit.

-Later work showed that spectral and representation-theoretic approaches control equidistribution directly through the spectral gap of the $G$–action on $L^{2}(\Gamma\backslash G)$, which allows one to reach the optimal exponential rate.
-Burger’s work on horocycles on geometrically finite surfaces illustrated the strength of this approach~\cite{Burgerhorocyclegeofinite}, while Strömbergsson~\cite{AndreasStrömbergsson2013JournalofModernDynamics} refined Burger’s approach to prove effective equidistribution for expanding horocycle orbit for $SL(2,\mathbb{R})$ and Edwards~\cite{edwardsrateofexpandinghorospheres,edwards2018symmetricsubgroup} further generalized the similar method to study the equidistribution rate of expanding horosphere and compact symmetric-subgroup orbits, obtaining rates dictated by exponential mixing and Sobolev bounds for general semisimple Lie group.
-More recently, Corso and Ravotti~\cite{Davidehorocycle2020,Corso2022LargeHC} studied expanding horocycle orbits and expanding hyperbolic circles in $\mathrm{SL}(2,\mathbb{R})$, and obtained asymptotic expansion with quantitative error terms via spectral decomposition.
-Their approach relies on the Casimir eigenvalue relation to derive an ordinary differential equation governing the corresponding averaging operators.
-Also Lutsko~\cite{Lutsko2022SpectralHorospherical} developed an abstract spectral method for horospherical equidistribution with explicit error terms.
+Later work showed that spectral and representation-theoretic methods control equidistribution directly through the spectral gap of the $G$-action on $L^{2}(\Gamma\backslash G)$, making effective rates accessible.

-In contrast, our work produces a fully explicit asymptotic expansion for non-spherical average~\ref{equation:pointwise_average}, rather than just a leading term with an error estimate, thereby substantially strengthening the analytic tools available for studying expanding orbits in the hyperbolic setting.
+We introduce a simplified version of the estimate from Burger for equidistribution of horocycle orbit~\cite{Burgerhorocyclegeofinite}.
+In the model case $G=\mathrm{SL}(2,\mathbb{R})$, fix a cocompact lattice $\Gamma<G$ and write $X:=\Gamma\backslash G$.
+Let